Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: Results

 From the results seen in the figures throughout and summarized in Tables \ref{tab:table1} and \ref{tab:table2}, we can see that the predictions made in Section \ref{sec:Schwarzschild} and \ref{sec: FLRW} are met.
 All (FLRW included) wormhole junctions possess an asymptote at $\Upsilon = 0$.
-The shape and location of the asymptote can vary, but in all cases it divides the parameter space into two distinct stability regions.
-Stability region A is at lower $R$ or $\chi$ and is bound by a minimum $\frac{P'}{\sigma'}>0$.
-Stability region B is at higher $R$ and is bound by a maximum $\frac{P'}{\sigma'}<0$.
+The location of the asymptote can vary, but in all cases it divides the parameter space into two disjoint stability regions.
+The stability region at lower $R$ or $\chi$ is bound by a minimum $\frac{P'}{\sigma'}>0$.
+The stability region at higher $R$ and is bound by a maximum $\frac{P'}{\sigma'}<0$.
 In all cases observed these stability regions do not intersect with the Causal Region, $0\leq\frac{P'}{\sigma'}<1$.

 All (FLRW included) black hole junctions either possess an asymptote or an $M = 0$ stability flip with the exception of the simple Schwarzschild -- Schwarzschild and Schwarzschild - anti-de Sitter -- Schwarzschild - anti-de Sitter.
-Of those that have some form of stability flip, (either due to $M=0$ or $\Upsilon=0$) there are two separate stability regions.
-Region A is at low $R$ or $\chi$ and is defined by a maximum $\frac{P'}{\sigma'}$.
+Of those that have some form of stability flip, (either due to $M=0$ or $\Upsilon=0$) the stability is defined by two regions.
+The region at low $R$ or $\chi$ and is defined by a maximum $\frac{P'}{\sigma'}$.
 Region B is at higher R and is defined by a minimum $\frac{P'}{\sigma'}$.
 The maximum is above $\frac{P'}{\sigma'}=0$, causing an intersection of the stability regions with the Causal region.
 However, such an intersection does not exist for every combination of $\alpha$ and $\beta$ or $\alpha$ and $a(t)$.

 In our plotting, since $m^+ \geq m^-$, the swapping of spacetimes $\mathcal{M}^+$ and $\mathcal{M}^-$ has a noticeable effect on the stability regions.
 However, if one also changes the sign of $\Lambda$ in this swap, the qualitative features of the plot are preserved.
 For example, Schwarzschild Anti-de Sitter -- Schwarzschild (figure \ref{fig:SadsS}) and Schwarzschild -- Schwarzschild - de Sitter (figure \ref{fig:SSds}) produce similar plots.